Ramen-C/PomodoroTimer/README.md

    - **MainActivity** showcases binding to a **TimerService** (though not heavily utilized in the given code, it’s prepared to handle background timing tasks if needed).
    - Activities like **TaskActivity** and **ProgressActivity** initialize their own controllers and set their UI content, following a modular approach.

-8. **Extensibility**:
-   - Modify `TimerModel` parameters or UI inputs in **SettingsScreen** to customize durations and cycles.
-   - Integrate new charts, analytics, or notification systems to further support productivity tracking.
-   - Leverage MVVM + StateFlow patterns to easily add new screens or features without extensive refactoring.

 ## Running the Application